The nekRS Input Files

 into a generic OCCA kernel that is then written into a just-in-time compiled

-OKL-language file at .cache/udf/udf.okl
+OKL-language file at .cache/udf/udf.okl.

 found = buffer.str().find("void scalarDirichletConditions");